-I'm very pleased to share with you the 2018-2020 Strategic Plan progress and the accomplishments that will have a lasting positive impact on our social work practice, our workforce development and our engagement with our community stakeholders, including foster and kinship families.
+I'm very pleased to share with you the 2018-2020 Strategic Plan progress and the accomplishments that will have a lasting positive impact on our social work practice, our workforce development and our engagement with our community stakeholders including foster and kinship families.

-Over the course of this three-year set of initiatives, much has changed.
-Early in the process, the then Executive Director retired, and new leadership hired.
-New investments from the state came with new areas of state-wide importance all which had to be managed along with continuing to make progress on the strategic plan.
+A lot has changed over the course of this three-year set of initiatives.
+Early in the process, Lorain County Children Services experienced a change in leadership.
+Additionally, new investments from the State came, with new areas of state-wide importance.
+All of which had to be managed while continuing to make progress on the strategic plan.
 And of course, as we were nearing the finish line, a once-in-a-hundred-years global pandemic swept the world.
-While this impacted or created a short delay in some areas of the strategic plan, staff were able to quickly pivot and adjust to the new reality and forge ahead.
+I'm very happy to report that, as usual, LCCS staff were able to quickly pivot and adjust to the new reality and forge ahead, knowing that the intended outcomes from this strategic plan would create lasting improvements to for our children and families; for our workforce and for our community.